gitfiq/SB-Telecom-Singapore-Interview/README.md

 ### The interview.py file is for question 1 of the pre-interview (Python)
-I used 2 methods to solve this question \n
+I used 2 methods to solve this question <br>
 .
-Sets and counts \n
+Sets and counts <br>
 .
 Brute Force

 ### The interviewUI.html and interview.css is for question 2 of the pre-interview question (UI design)